Your Down Payment

 With a guarantee from the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
 This specialized loan requires no down payment, has reduced closing costs, and provides a competitive rate of interest.
 Although the VA does not actually finance the mortgage loans, it does issue a certificate of eligibility to qualify for a VA mortgage.

 A piggy-back loan is a second mortgage that you close at the same time as the first.
 Usually the piggyback loan is for 10 percent of the home's amount, and the first mortgage finances 80 percent.
 Instead of the usual 20 percent down payment, the buyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" mortgage, the seller agrees to loan you some of his own equity to help you with your down payment funds.
-In this scenario, you would finance the majority of the purchase price with a traditional mortgage lending institution and borrow the remaining amount from the seller.
-Often, this kind of second mortgage will have higher interest.
+With a carry-back mortgage, the you borrow part of the seller's home equity..
+You would finance the majority of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
+Typically you will pay a somewhat higher rate on the loan from the seller.

-No matter your strategy of getting together your down payment, the satisfaction of reaching the goal of living in your own home will be just as sweet!
+No matter how you gather your down payment funds, the thrill of living in your own home will be just as great!

 Want to discuss down payment options?
 Give us a call: 8668408745.